rackerlabs/support-how-to/content/skype-for-business/download-a-skype-for-business-client.md

 #### Mac OS X

-To get the Skype for Business client for Mac OS X, go to [Update for Lync for Mac 2011](http://www.microsoft.com/en-us/download/details.aspx?id=36517).
+To get the Skype for Business client for Mac OS X, go to [Skype for Business on Mac](https://www.microsoft.com/en-us/download/details.aspx?id=54108).

 ### Mobile clients